Unity-Technologies/datasetinsights/docs/source/index.rst

 Dataset Insights
 ================

-Unity Dataset Insights is a python package for understanding synthetic datasets.
-This package enables users to analyze synthetic datasets generated using the `Perception SDK <https://github.com/Unity-Technologies/com.unity.perception>`_.
+Unity Dataset Insights is a python package for downloading, parsing and analyzing synthetic datasets generated using the Unity `Perception SDK <https://github.com/Unity-Technologies/com.unity.perception>`_.

 Installation
 ------------